kubecost/docs/long-term-storage-aws.md

 ## Method 1: Kubernetes Secret Method
 <a name="secret"></a>
 To use the Kubernetes secret method for allowing access, create a yaml file named `object-store.yaml` with contents similar to the following example.
-See region to endpoint mappings here: <https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region>
+See region to endpoint mappings [here](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).

 ```
 type: S3